How to Install a Bathroom Vanity

 - Place a small bucket under the tubes to catch any water.
 Using an adjustable wrench, loosen the slip nut, or mounting nut, at the top of the P-trap (the drain pipes, named for the shape they make).

-- Next, using the same wrench, disconnect the water supply tubes.
+- Next, using the same wrench, disconnect the water supply lines.

 - Use a utility knife to cut the sealant along the backsplash and carefully pull on the sink or vanity top to remove it from the wall.